kitschpatrol/yanki-obsidian/README.md

 In [rare cases](https://github.com/kitschpatrol/yanki-obsidian/issues/4), you might want to take control over cloze numbering — perhaps you want to reveal multiple clozes simultaneously on a single card, or group certain clozes together on a particularly cloze-heavy note.

 To support this, Yanki offers some optional extra syntax.
-A leading one- or two-digit a number at the front of your clozed content will be interpreted as the cloze number:
+A leading one- or two-digit number at the front of your clozed content will be interpreted as the cloze number:

 For example: